-Employees enrolled in the Plan prior to July 1, 2011, vest at six years of creditable service and employees enrolled in the Plan on or after July 1, 2011, vest at eight years of creditable service.
+Defined Benefit Plan.
+Most employees working for the District are covered by a State-administered, cost-sharing, multiple-employer defined benefit retirement plan (Plan) under the FRS.
+Plan provisions are established by Chapters 121 and 122, Florida Statutes; Chapter 112, Part IV, Florida Statutes; Chapter 238, Florida Statutes; and FRS Rules, Chapter 60S, Florida Administrative Code, wherein Plan eligibility, contributions, and benefits are defined and described in detail.
+Employees in the Plan vest at six years of service if enrolled before July 1, 2011.
+All employees enrolled in the plan on or after July 1, 2011 vest at eight years of service.
 All vested members, enrolled prior to July 1, 2011, are eligible for normal retirement benefits at age 62 or at any age after 30 years of service, which may include up to 4 years of credit for military service, except for members classified as special risk who are eligible for normal retirement benefits at age 55 or at any age after 25 years of service.
 Members who enrolled in the plan on or after July 1, 2011 and become vested are eligible for normal retirement benefits at age 65 or at any age after 33 years of service, which may include up to 4 years of credit for military service, except for members classified as special risk who are eligible for normal retirement benefits at age 60 or at any age after 30 years of service.
 The Plan also includes an early retirement provision but there is a benefit reduction for each year a member retires before his or her normal retirement date.
 The Plan provides retirement, disability, and death benefits and annual cost-of-living adjustments.